hatefr/disaster_tweets/README.md

 # disaster_tweets

-This project aims to predict the occurance of real disasters based on tweets.
+This repo aims to predict the occurance of real disasters based on tweets.